shashadwivedi/ML_model/README.md

 This is a demo project to elaborate how Machine Learn Models are deployed on production using Flask API

 ### Prerequisites
-You must have Scikit Learn, Pandas (for Machine Leraning Model) and Flask (for API) installed.
+ Scikit Learn, Pandas (for Machine Leraning Model) and Flask (for API) .

 ### Project Structure
 This project has four major parts :